nikhilgautam96/Javascript/Notes/_1_Intermediate_js/_10_closures.md

 // completed  assignments
 ```

 -   In closure the the nested function does not just remembers the value of variable but actually it remembers the variable itself(ie. from which scope the variable is coming) and so if we change the value of the variable we can see the changed value is reflected.

     -   eg 1 :-

     ```js
     function todo(task) {
-        console.log("started todo");
+        console.log('started todo');
         setTimeout(function fun() {
-            console.log("Completed ", task);
+            console.log('Completed ', task);
         }, 5000);
-        task = "Nikhil";
+        task = 'Nikhil';
-        console.log("completed todo");
+        console.log('completed todo');
     }
-    console.log("Starting");
+    console.log('Starting');
-    todo("assignment");
+    todo('assignment');
-    console.log("Ending");
+    console.log('Ending');
     // OUTPUT :
     // Starting
     // started todo